akrzemi1/papers/notes/contracts_explained.md

 ### Analogies of contracts to mathematical axioms

-At least two analogies can be drawm between contract declarations and mathematical axioms.
+At least three analogies can be drawm between contract declarations and mathematical axioms.

 #### Any contract statement during static analysis